rhodyprog4ds/BrownFall22/assignments/03-eda.md

 This week your goal is to do a small exploratory data analysis for two datasets of your choice.

-eligible skills:
+Eligible Skills:
 - summarize
 - visualize
 - access

-See detailed checklists for more on the skills.

 ## Choose Datasets

-Each Dataset must have at least three variables, but can have more and more will likely make the assignment easier.
+Each Dataset must have at least three variables, but can have more.
 Both datasets must have multiple types of variables.
 These can be datasets you used last week, if they meet the criteria below.